KØGE NORTH STATION

 A total of 38 teams from all over the world submitted applications for participation.
 The teams were requested to design a bridge and a station as well as a state-of-the-art park and ride facility.
 Four teams were prequalified and on 14 November 2014 the winning team was revealed on Køge city hall.
 Behind the winning design are COBE and DISSING + WEITLING in collaboration with COWI, who with Køge North Station have created a traffic hub and hot spot for the entire Copenhagen region connecting high-speed trains, local trains and the busiest motorway in Denmark – the Køge Bay Motorway, as well as a distinctive landmark in the area of Køge North.
 The project consists of a 225 meter long pedestrian bridge, a new train station and an associated park and ride facility.
 The north side of the bridge provides a stunning 180 degrees panoramic view over the landscape and traffic lines.
 Padded with wooden lamellae, the inside of the bridge becomes a warm and welcoming area, while the outside has a more rough expression with perforated steel plates matching the materials of the surrounding infrastructual system.

 Besides the winning team, three other teams participated including Kengo Kuma & Associates (Japan), Gottlieb Paludan Architects (Denmark) and Arep Ville (France).
-The project is expected to be completed at the end of 2018.
+The project is expected to be completed in May 2019.
 See the assessment panel report here.

 A landmark for green mobility